HealthTech

 Zillow’s ecosystem includes:

 Zillow didn’t create the need for real estate apps.
 It recognized it early, acted on it precisely, and turned usability into market dominance.
+Other apps like Zillow have validated the demand, but most still leave gaps in localization, agent workflows, and valuation transparency.

-As property searches shifted from agents to screens, the idea of owning that screen became valuable.
 Today, the opportunity lies not in copying Zillow, but in building something that captures attention the same way — with clarity, speed, and intent.
+Zillow similar companies have tried this, but few succeed without a user-first mindset and localized focus.

 An app isn’t just a feature of your business.
 It can be the core of it.